TheBlueDragon2/UmberGate/Sessions/Session 01 - The Reborn Stumbles In + Wildlings + Whispering Ingot.md

 In the far shadowed corner sits a brooding man—hood up, right palm resting on the table, yet you see a faint dull violet glow gently pulsing from his palm. you notice that Locals leave a three-seat halo of empty benches around him.

-Behind the bar stands **Ma Jessa Carver**—broad-shouldered woman in her fifties, throat a lattice of old burn scars that shine pale in the lantern light.
-Her own right palm bears the same faint dull violet glow
+Behind the bar stands  ([[Ma Jessa Carver]] )—Broad-shouldered woman in her late 50s, throat a rope of old scars, iron-grey hair in a tight bun.

 Conversation quiets for a heartbeat when you enter—new faces always get measured—then surges back.